Skip to cookie consent Skip to main content

 Paul Anderson, MD, PhD

 He has earned an international reputation in the area of post-transcriptional control of gene expression during stress and inflammatory responses.
-He discovered that a prion-related, low complexity domain in the RNA-binding protein TIA1 promotes a liquid phase transition leading to the assembly of stress granule (SGs), a class of membranless organelle that organizes cellular components and has been implicated in the pathogenesis of neurodegenerative disease.
+He discovered that a prion-related, low complexity domain in the RNA-binding protein TIA1 promotes a liquid phase transition leading to the assembly of stress granule (SGs), a class of membraneless organelle that organizes cellular components and has been implicated in the pathogenesis of neurodegenerative disease.
 His related discovery that angiogenin (ANG)-induced tRNA fragments (tiRNAs) target the translation machinery to re-program gene expression and promote cell survival has been linked to motor neuron survival.
-He identified a tiRNA analogue with neuroprotective properties that is being developed for first in human studies in patients with ALS.

 The world’s most powerful force in medicine